How to create a perfect home-office desk

-The number of employers offering a work from home option has grown by 40% in the past 5 years, according to the most recent research.
-A survey from video-conferencing company Owl Labs found that 68 percent of global employees work from home at least once per month.
+The number of employers offering a work-from-home option has grown by 40% in the past five years, according to the most recent research.
+A survey from video-conferencing company Owl Labs found that 68% of global employees work from home at least once per month.
 That same survey also found that the primary reason employees work from home is to increase their focus and productivity.
 That means there’s more people than ever taking advantage of the opportunity to do great work outside of office—and more often than not, they’re doing it an at-home desk.

-But it’s hard to take advantage of this increased productivity and laser-like focus without a space that inspires you, says Gretchen Hansen, founder and CEO of Decorist—an online interior design service that connects homeowners with decorators for digital consultations.
+But it’s hard to take advantage of this increased productivity and laser-like focus without a space that inspires you, says Gretchen Hansen, founder and CEO of Decorist, an online interior design service that connects homeowners with decorators for digital consultations.

-“The way that your personal space looks has a direct impact on how you feel, your outlook on work, and more broadly, on life,” Hansen says.
+“The way that your personal space looks has a direct impact on how you feel, your outlook on work, and, more broadly, on life,” Hansen says.
 “A space that is visually beautiful and that reflects your personal style will inspire you to work your best.”

 Hansen offered us her favorite design tips (and a list of the home-office gadgets and accessories she’s most obsessed with right now) to inspire you to ditch the couch and create your most productive space—whether it’s an entire den dedicated to an at-home office or a corner desk in a one-bedroom apartment.